KemalYukselir/WHO-Life-Expectancy/README.md

 ## 📊 Project Overview
 This project examines life expectancy data from the **World Health Organisation (WHO)** to identify key factors influencing longevity and to develop predictive linear regression models.

-Developed as part of the **Digital Futures training program**, this work combines exploratory data analysis, feature engineering, and model evaluation to build a reliable, interpretable machine learning pipeline.
+As part of the **Digital Futures training program**, this work combines exploratory data analysis, feature engineering, and model evaluation to build a reliable, interpretable machine learning pipeline.

 ## 📁 Contents
 | File | Description |